Kemui52/SSBB-mega/Readme.md

 Inject each file manually or sort them individually to an extracted disc filesystem.
 The general folders line up, but you'll have to make sure sub-folders and certain names match.
 But, I really should just organize it myself...

 **Fighter** files go in their respective fighter folders.
-MEGA files have all features, but the MEGA_ part of the name should be removed when adding to your game.
-Important to note that PSAs were made for the **PAL version**, so certain characters' audio will be messed up on NTSC.
+It is important to note these PSAs were made for the **PAL version**, so certain characters' audio will be messed up on NTSC.

 **Stage** files with numbers go in the "adventure" folder, while the named ones go under "melee".
 The "melee" stages are widened out for more stomping range.